Photo gallery of churches awarded grants in November 2017

-70 churches and chapels in England, Wales, Scotland and Northern Ireland shared an early Christmas present of are set to benefit from rescue funding of £522,241.
+93 churches and chapels in England, Wales, Scotland and Northern Ireland shared an early Christmas present of are set to benefit from rescue funding of £680,000.

 Churches receiving grants from the National Churches Trust include:

-- Hull Minster, Grade I listed and dating from 1285, which receives a £20,000 National Churches Trust Repair Grant to help fund a project to pay for urgent repairs to the roof and drains, to replace the floor and to install underfloor heating.
+- St Mary de Castro, Leicester, Grade I listed and where King Richard III worshipped, which receives a £30,000 National Churches Trust Repair Grant to help fund urgent repairs to the roof and drains, to replace the floor and to install underfloor heating.

 A £645,000 rescue package for 45 of the UK’s most historic and community minded churches has been announced by the National Churches Trust.